noetl/noetl/documentation/docs/reference/variables.md

 Use for:
 - cross-step progress (`ctx.pages_fetched`, `ctx.total_rows`)
 - references to stored artifacts (`ctx.last_result_ref`)
-- session-like values (tokens, correlation ids) where lifecycle is the execution
+- session-like **non-secret** values (correlation ids, feature flags) where lifecycle is the execution

-### 2.3 `vars` (step scope, mutable)
-`vars` is mutable state local to a **single step run** (one token consumption).

-Use for:
-- intermediate flags and decisions used by `next[].when`
-- step-local counters
-- pipeline decisions that don’t need to survive across steps

-`vars` does not persist beyond the step run unless explicitly promoted into `ctx`.

 ### 2.4 `iter` (iteration scope, mutable)
 If `step.loop` is present, each iteration has an isolated `iter` scope.